JacobChalk/jacobchalk.github.io/_pages/about.md

 About Me
 ======
-I'm a fourth year integrated masters student, currently studying Computer Science (MEng) at the University of Bristol.
+I'm a first year PhD student at the University of Bristol, supervised by Prof. Dima Damen.
+I am studying Computer Vision with a particular focus on managing and working with multi-modal data, specifically audio-visual.
 The areas of research I express particular interests in are: Deep Learning, Machine Learning, Computer Vision and Computer Graphics.
-In particular, I have a keen interest in generative methods of data, which can be a key tool to utilise to resolve imbalances in datasets.
-My current working title for my thesis is: "Video GANs for Human-Object Interactions" which should be a precursor for a PhD I will be undertaking in September working with Dr. Dima Damen.
+I have recently complete my MEng in Computer Science at the University of Bristol, where my thesis is: "Video GANs for Human-Object Interactions" scored highly.

-I have experience with many programming languages, such as: C, C++, C#, Java, Javascript, Python, Flutter and Haskell with larger experience and proficiency in Python and C++.
+I have experience with many programming languages, such as: C, C++, C#, Java, Javascript, Python, Flutter and Haskell with larger experience and proficiency in Python, Javascript and C++.